iTrasonXiehongwen/Two-stage-dia-seg/README.md

 # Two-stage-dia-seg
-This repo is for article: Enhancing Diaphragm Segmentation Accuracy and Speed in M-mode Ultrasonography: A Two-Stage Method Combining Detection and Segmentation.
+This repo is for article: Automated Measurement of Diaphragm Thickness and Thickening Fraction on Point-Of-Care Ultrasound: A Preliminary Research.
-We release the source code of KBNet and EdgeLoss, hope to be beneficial!
+We release the source code of DSNet and EdgeLoss, hope to be beneficial!